apache/doris/docs/en/developer-guide/fe-idea-dev.md

 1. Import `./fe` into IDEA

-2. Follow the picture to create the folders and copy files under `webroot` into it.
+2. Follow the picture to create the folders

 ![](/images/DEBUG4.png)

+3. Build `ui` project , and copy files from directory `ui/dist` into directory `webroot` ( you can skip this step , if you don't need `Doris` UI )

 ## Custom FE configuration